Be Ready CCU initiative

 In an effort to prepare the University community for all hazards and threats, Emergency Management has created the Be Ready CCU preparedness initiative.
 Preparing for emergencies on campus is a shared responsibility among the students, faculty, and staff.
 Our disaster resilience as a campus community is strengthened if each individual is prepared.
 Be Ready CCU provides training and resources for students, faculty and staff to create hazard awareness and personal preparedness.
 CCU is committed to creating a culture of preparedness and providing the safety and security that will support an environment of learning and discovery for all.

-The Office of Emergency Management participates in employee and student orientations and provides the Be Ready CCU emergency preparedness guide and CCU Emergency Supply Kit bags.
+The Emergency Management Department participates in employee and student orientations and provides the Be Ready CCU emergency preparedness guide and CCU Emergency Supply Kit bags.
 Both are available for free to any member of the University community; download Be Ready CCU (PDF), or contact the Emergency Management staff at email@example.com or 843-349-5088.

 The Be Ready CCU (PDF) emergency preparedness guide provides information on emergency planning, preparing for and responding to potential emergency situations.
 In addition to offering tips on basic preparedness and first aid, it includes an introduction with emergency preparedness information specific to CCU.